 “In the last three years since I’ve been using TechShield, we haven’t had one single call in the summers about the heat in the attic causing the air conditioner not to work.
 I build around 100 houses a year.
 That’s around 300 to 400 homes, and it makes all the difference in the world.” – John Howard, President and CEO of John Howard Homes

-Are you a builder who has used LP TechShield Radiant Barrier sheathing over the last 20 years?
-Share your story with us and tell us how it’s provided a building solution for your business!
+Are you a builder who has used LP TechShield Radiant Barrier over the last 20 years?
+Share your story, and tell us how it’s provided a building solution for your business!

 According to the latest American Community Survey from the U.S. Census Bureau, about 4 million people now work in residential construction (both single-family and multifamily) – down from the 5 million who were employed just before the Great Recession.
 Although the workforce has shrunk by 20 percent nationwide, some parts of the country are experiencing less pain than others.
 Similarly, light commercial construction has been reportedly back on the rise post-Recession, with IBISWorld reporting that the recovery started just before 2014 and continuing steadily through 2019 (source).Continue Reading